logo

 /**

-* @notice Exposes a hash of a canonical state tuple used for the XML representation.
+* @notice Exposes a hash of a canonical state tuple used for the representation.

 * This optional extension allows off-chain tools to verify integrity of an